a-trost/atrostdotcom/src/posts/focus-for-programmers/index.md

 The Pomodoro Technique is wonderful for giving yourself specific focus blocks throughout the day.
 There are plenty of articles and books about it, so I won’t get deep into it here.

 The key to Pomodoro, and any focus practice, is _rest_.
-You /must/ take breaks.
+You _must_ take breaks.
 There is no way to power through without diminishing your output.

 The brain is like a muscle.
 At the gym you take a rest between sets of exercise.
 Do the same for your mental work and you’ll come back reenergized.